Thermopolis Middle School

 *Not Meeting Expectations

-Thermopolis Middle School Performance Level Past 5 Years:
+Thermopolis Middle School Performance Level over 5 Years:

 2012-13 Performance Level: Partially Meeting Expectations